 -

 Bless.
 A 1d4 bonus to all attack rolls and saving throws for three allies for a full minute is very, very strong.
-I won’t get into the bounded accuracy, but suffice it to say that small bonuses are more impactful than you might assume at first glance.
+I won’t get into how bounded accuracy works, but suffice it to say that small bonuses are more impactful than you might assume at first glance.
 From 1st- to 20th-level, Bless is useful, especially when you can upcast it to cover the entire party.

 -